-Deliverable Due Date APR-JUN 2022 Party/les Responsible Status of Deliverable Meet with each Tribal Nation individually to better understand their current Medicaid claims processes Shared Savings Workgroup/BFA M/TAO DMS has held meetings with tribal nations, has schedule meetings with 2 other tribal nation and is working to schedule meetings with the remaining 5.
-To goal is to have the initial meeting completed in June.
-Though, the will be continuing and ongoin conversions.
-Develop Care Coordination Agreements in collaboration with Tribal Nations.
-JUN-DEC 2022 Shared Savings Workgroup/BFA M/TAO After the initial meetings with each tribe, DHS will work with the triber to create a tribal workgroup to analyze readiness and next steps in development of the care coordination agreements.
+Deliverable Due Date Party/ies Responsible Status of Deliverable 1.
+Meet with each Tribal Nation individually to better understand their current Medicaid claims processes APR-JUN 2022 Shared Savings Workgroup/BFA M/TAO DMS has held meetings with 3 tribal nations, has scheduled meetings with 2 other tribal nations and is working to schedule meetings with the remaining 5.
+The goal is to have the initial meetings completed in June.
+Though, there will be continuing and ongoing conversions.
+2.Develop Care Coordination Agreements in collaboration with Tribal Nations.
+JUN-DEC 2022 Shared Savings Workgroup/BFA M/TAO After the initial meetings with each tribe, DHS will work with the tribes to create a tribal workgroup to analyze readiness and next steps in development of the care coordination agreements.
 Establish a process for shared savings payments to each tribe from the state.
-JUL-DEC 2022 Shared Savings Workgroup/BFA M/TAO Provide technical assistance needed for any tribal nation to receive shared savings payment JUL-Dec 2022 BFAM
+JUL-DEC 2022 Shared Savings Workgroup/BFA M/TAO Provide technical assistance needed for any tribal nation to receive shared savings payment JUL-Dec 2022 BFAM i.s